paulo-raca/count-things/README.md

 If you use an identifier, the counter will be incremented the first time you access it, but the same value is always going to be returned afterwards.

-To use an identifier, just append it to the counter identifier
+To use an identifier, just append it to the end of the URL.

-For example, on libfoo:
+For example, builds of libfoo, based on the git commit:
 ```
 $ curl https://count-things.appspot.com/example.com/libfoo/v1.9.33/build/697ed8d03909140d95484d46d277a4e46d89b0e5
 4